mnrojas2/DiaBloS/docs/source/intro.rst

 Capabilities of the DiaBloS package
 -----------------------------------

-DiaBloS is capable of:

--Relate independent functions and obtaining results as a whole.
+Python by itself does not provide a library to visually simulate dynamic system models, nor does it offer a visual programming alternative to paid software, such as Simulink from Mathworks.

+There are Python libraries created by the open source community that allow modeling interconnected dynamic systems, such as SimuPy, as well as others that provide an interface to analyze models created and used by external programs, such as PySimulator.
+However, none of these can produce these dynamic models visually, requiring direct programming, or the use of external software to create these systems (like OpenModellica Simulator), and then simulate in a Python environment.

+DiaBloS provides a library that does not depend on external software for the simulation of dynamic systems, and provides the necessary tools to be able to create dynamic systems, simulate and obtain graphs of their behavior over time, without requiring major programming.

+The package currently offers the following functionalities:

+#.
+Interconnect functions to create more complex systems.

--Integrate and derivate signals.
+#.
+Integrate and derivate signals.

--Produce step responses, such as ramp responses, for systems of ordinary difference (differential) equations.
+#.
+Produce step responses, such as ramp responses, for systems of ordinary difference (differential) equations.

--Generate signals with Gaussian distribution noise.
+#.
+Generate signals with Gaussian distribution noise.

--Create feedback systems.
+#.
+Create feedback systems.

--Plot signals, both traditionally and dynamically (in active simulation time).
+#.
+Plot signals, both traditionally and dynamically (in active simulation time).

--Export signal data in .npz format.
+#.
+Export signal data in .npz format.

--Saving and loading block systems created in .dat format.
+#.
+Save and load created block systems in files formated as .dat.

--Vector data handling.
+#.
+Vector data handling.

--Routing multiple signals into a single output vector and vice versa.
+#.
+Route multiple signals into a single output vector and vice versa (multiplexing).

-Existen librerias de python que se enfocan en esto, pero solo se basan en las conexiones y no la interfaz, como tampoco el poder ejecutarlos.
-Tambien otros que requieren el uso de herramientas externas a python, requiriendo compilacion extra, generando un sin fin de archivos sólo para poder ejecutar un sistema realimentado básico.

 Target audience for the DiaBloS package
 ---------------------------------------

-Usuarios de python
-control, ecuaciones diferenciales, personas enfocadas en el desarrollo de alternativas de programacion visual
+DiaBloS is intended for mathematicians, physicists and practicing engineers.
+It is a tool designed to help students understand processes associated with modeling dynamic systems, observe their physical behavior over time, as well as develop solutions for control systems, visually, without the need to have a full understanding of how to code these systems first.

 System requirements
 -------------------

 This library requires Python 3.9.7 or later

 Background information and Reference Material
 ---------------------------------------------